 Whiting understands and respects water as a limited natural resource and is committed to responsible water use.
-We recognize that our water use affects neighboring communities, governments, businesses and industries, and remain dedicated to using water responsibly and effectively while developing energy resources.
-Whiting sources its fresh water from nearby water resources and minimizes our water use by using only the necessary volume of fresh water.
+We recognize that our water use affects neighboring communities, governments, businesses and industries, and we remain dedicated to using water responsibly and effectively while developing energy resources.
+Whiting strives to obtain fresh water from nearby water resources and minimizes water consumption by only using the necessary volume of fresh water.
 Where possible, we utilize pipelines to transport fresh water, eliminating haul trucks and their associated emissions and road traffic.

 Learn more about Whiting’s approach to responsible water use in the section below.